Johanlee69/ChatGPT--Clone-wrapper/README.md

 for now I've stopped this projcet

 Next goals
-  fix the responsive desgin for all device add local data save and server fetch, instead of hard coding progame all the buttons as they are supposed to be and add login feature
+  fix the responsive desgin for all device, add local data save and server fetch, instead of hard coding , progame all the buttons as they are supposed to be , and add login feature